Learn more about mentoring and other professional supports in SPA's Position Statement: Professional Support, Supervision, and Mentoring.

 - Establishing your partnership with a formal Mentoring Agreement

-We expect that communication will remain confidential and secure unless your Duty of Care overrides the need for confidentiality in exceptional circumstances.
+- maintain confidentiality unless your Duty of Care overrides the need for privacy in exceptional circumstances.
 You should discuss the limits of confidentiality as you complete your Mentoring Agreement.

 We expect that you and your Mentee will assess your mentoring partnership.
 You and your Mentees should be prepared to manage difficulties that occur in a support partnership.
-Contact the Professional Support Advisor for additional support related to you mentoring partnership.
+Contact SPA for support related to you mentoring partnership.

 How much time should I spend on Mentoring?